Elements of a pitch deck

 Show a problem or gap in your industry that your company intends to solve or fulfill.
+Investors and potential clients must understand why your business exists.
+If you’re not solving your target market’s pain points, you can’t effectively demonstrate the need for your product or service.
 Give a brief layout of the industry landscape and where your company will be positioned within it and what will set your company apart from the competition.
 This may include the innovative nature of your product, the sustainable ways in which you can run your business, or your all-in-one marketing campaign that has the ability to reach niche customers.

-How you will market yourself
+Describe how you will market yourself

-Your product in action
+Show your product in action

 If you have them, show pictures of your product in action with product descriptions.
 This would be a good place to include any positive reviews you have too, but don’t worry if you’re not quite there yet.
 Consider showcasing your team and leadership—investors may want to know who is executing the mission and vision of your business.

-Include your financial figures, your current investments and use of funds, especially if there is month-over-month growth or projections for the next 3 to 5 years.
+Include your financial figures, your current investments, and your use of funds, especially if there is month-over-month growth or projections for the next 3 to 5 years.
 If your company has yet to start up and you don’t have that information, don’t worry about it.
 Either way, make sure to include your fundraising goals, shown in a range.
 (By creating a range, you might open up opportunities for more investors.)

-How to get in touch
+Mention how to get in touch

 Make sure not to leave your investor hanging and make clear what the next steps in a conversation would be.
 Include your contact information—your phone number, email, website, and digital or social media presence, as well as any professional references you may want to offer.